nady4/octonotion/README.md

 ## 🚀 Features

-- Escapes to `issues.opened` events from a GitHub Webhook.
+- Listens to `issues.opened` events from a GitHub Webhook.
-- Creates tasks in a Notion database (`Tasks`).
+- Creates tasks in a Notion database (e.g. `Octonotion`).
 - Automatically links the issue to the corresponding repository.
 - Allows configuring properties such as `Name`, `Status`, `Repo` and `Issue`.